 3. Possible translation mistakes?

-Some who support the idea of an Aramaic translation also support this idea.
+The rope theory is propped up by the use of some old Aramaic manuscripts.
 The Aramaic reading of this passage would definitely lean towards rope.
 However, the NT and the Gospels were written in Greek, not Aramaic.
 So, this idea does not make a lot of sense.
 In addition, Aramaic translators are divided on this issue.
 No universal consent exist even for those who like the idea of an Aramaic NT.

 It seems to me that the thing that makes the most sense is that Jesus actually meant what he said and what he said was recorded accurately.
 Jesus used lots of hyperbole, such as coming to set a man against his father and a daughter against her mother (Matthew 10:25).
 It should come as no surprise that Jesus wanted to make a bolt statement about how wealth hinders’s one from entering the kingdom of heaven.